 The following screen illustrates an example dial pattern used to verify inbound PSTN calls to the enterprise.
-In the example, calls to 10 digit numbers starting with 647000, which was the DID range of numbers assigned by MTS Allstream to the SIP trunk, arriving from location MA SBCE, used route policy Incoming To MA CM Trunk 2 to Communication Manager.
+In the example, calls to 10 digit numbers starting with 585555, which is the DID range assigned by Frontier to the SIP trunk, arriving from location MA SBCE, under Originating Location Name, will use route policy Incoming To MA CM Trunk 2 to Communication Manager.

-Repeat this procedure as needed to define additional dial patterns for other range of numbers assigned by the service provider to the enterprise, to be routed to Communication Manager.
+Repeat this procedure as needed to define additional dial patterns for other numbers assigned by Frontier to the enterprise, to be routed to Communication Manager.

-The example in this screen shows that 11 digit dialed numbers for outbound calls, beginning with a number such as 1786 used for test purposes during the compliance test, arriving from the MA Communication Manager location, will use route policy Outbound to MA ASBCE, which sends the call out to the PSTN via Avaya SBCE and the MTS Allstream SIP Trunk.
+The example in this screen shows that 11 digit dialed numbers for outbound calls, beginning with a number such as 1786 used for test purposes during the compliance test, arriving from the MA Communication Manager location, under Originating Location Name, will use route policy Outbound to MA ASBCE, which sends the call out to the PSTN via the Avaya SBCE to the Frontier SIP Trunk.

-Repeat this procedure as needed, to define additional dial patterns for PSTN numbers to be routed to the service provider's network via the Avaya SBCE.
+Repeat this procedure as needed, to define additional dial patterns for PSTN numbers to be routed to the Frontier network via the Avaya SBCE.